Let’s Have a Party!!!

 Unlike existing events, which focus on ‘coping’ with dyslexia, the ICD will highlight its benefits and provide visitors with practical strategies to “harness and exploit” them in everyday life.

 It also hopes to “smash societal prejudice” by educating the public that dyslexia is not a disorder but a gift, which assists one-in-10 people.

-ICD is set to take place in London, UK at the London South Bank University.
+ICD is set to take place in London, UK.

 “The common misconception of dyslexia is that it’s a curse which should be dealt with by encouraging people with the condition to think and act more like non-dyslexics.

 “This is exactly why the International Celebration of Dyslexia is needed.
 By bringing together so many in the dyslexic community we can effectively shatter the myth and smash societal prejudice at the same time.

 fMRI studies show that a dyslexic person mainly uses the right-side brain hemisphere, unlike the left hemisphere that is good for literacy skills, such as writing, reading, and spelling.

 According to the British Dyslexia Association, up to 10 per cent of the UK’s population is dyslexic, four per cent severely so.

 Many dyslexics are bright, highly intelligent and articulate but are unable to read, write, or spell at the level expected of them.